dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/activation_event.md

 ```

 ### onView
-This activation event will be triggered when an extended view is about to open for display, usually when an extended view is selected through the menu [View]-[Show Plug-in View].
+This activation event will be triggered when an extended view is about to open for display, usually when an extended view is selected through the menu [View]-[Show Extension View].

 ``` json
 "activationEvents": [